jstashin/devStack/README.md

 - Badge
 - Icon

- 2. Build Your Own Stack
+ 2. Build Your Own Stack:
 Users can add technologies to the **Your Stack** section.

 - Selected technologies are displayed separately.
 - The same technology cannot be added twice.
 - The Add button changes after a technology is selected.

- 3. Remove Technologies
+ 3. Remove Technologies:
 Users can manage their stack easily.

 - Remove a single technology